pingcap/docs/develop/dev-guide-aws-appflow-integration.md

 # Integrate TiDB with Amazon AppFlow

-Amazon AppFlow is a fully managed API integration service that you use to connect your software as a service (SaaS) applications to AWS services, and securely transfer data.
+[Amazon AppFlow](https://aws.amazon.com/appflow/) is a fully managed API integration service that you use to connect your software as a service (SaaS) applications to AWS services, and securely transfer data.
 With Amazon AppFlow, you can import and export data from and to TiDB into many types of data providers, such as Salesforce, Amazon S3, LinkedIn, and GitHub.
-For more information, refer to the AWS document [Supported source and destination applications](https://docs.aws.amazon.com/appflow/latest/userguide/app-specific.html).
+For more information, see [Supported source and destination applications](https://docs.aws.amazon.com/appflow/latest/userguide/app-specific.html) in AWS documentation.

-This document describes how to integrate TiDB with Amazon AppFlow and takes a TiDB Cloud Serverless Tier cluster as an example.
+This document describes how to integrate TiDB with Amazon AppFlow and takes integrating a TiDB Cloud Serverless Tier cluster as an example.

 If you do not have a TiDB cluster, you can create a [Serverless Tier](https://tidbcloud.com/console/clusters) cluster, which is free and can be created in approximately 30 seconds.